nevillejackson/Fleece-biology/README.md

 ## Collagen study ##
 The subdirectory _collagen_ contains a  link to a study of the role of soft and hard collagen in the dermis in wrinkle formation, follicle development and fibre growth.

+## Pre-papilla cell theory ##
+The subdirectory _pre-papilla-cells_ contains R software and an investigative writeup of numerical aspects of the pre-papila cell theory of follicle development.

 ## What does this project hope to achieve? ##
 An understanding of how a sheep grows a fleece, of how various visually different fleece types occur, and whether one can infer backwards from fleece appearance to skin traits and fibre growth characteristics.
 This understanding is important in visual assessment of sheep, where measurement is neither practical nor economic.